 - If you manually entered your account and routing number, then in 1-2 business days, Expensify will administer three test transactions to your withdrawal account.
-Once these transactions - two deposits and one withdrawal - have posted to your account, go to Personal Settings > Reimbursement and click “validate” button next to the pending account.
+Once these transactions - two deposits and one withdrawal - have posted to your account, go to Personal Settings > Reimbursement and click the “Validate” button next to the pending account.
+You will be prompted to enter the transaction amounts.